 Haveman Brothers goes the extra mile for our planters, giving quality bonuses to motivate you, making sure that camps are clean, organized and comfortable.
 Hot private showers are always there, all you can eat food, equipment is kept in good repair.
 Haveman Brothers is diligent in making sure you have a safe and memorable experience – not to mention enough cash to return to the outside world in style!”

 Haveman Brothers strives to give planters fair prices – last year we paid a weighted average of 10.25 cents per tree.
-This year because some of the blocks are very nice we are paying a minimum of 9 cents.
-Most blocks are being paid out at 9.5 cents for site prepared ground.
-Many blocks are paid out at 10, 11 or 12.5 cents per tree.
+This year we have instituted a company wide minimum of 11 cents per tree.
+This is our minimum, many blocks pay out more than this.

 We believe that planting is one of the hardest jobs that you can do – the planter needs to be paid accordingly.
 In return, we require all of our employees to be ethical, hardworking and honest, and to provide a high quality of work.